• Home

 Creating a call to action or evoking a gut reaction will really help boost your click-throughs for your pins.

-Similar: How to Dominate Pinterest Group Boards Like a Pro
+SimilarHow to Dominate Pinterest Group Boards Like a Pro

-I’ve written a whole article on the benefits of using hashtags on Pinterest here.
-But to sum it up, hashtags have the ability to make your pins show up in the search results when people type words in the Pinterest search bar using those same keywords.
+Hashtags have the ability to make your pins show up in the search results when people type words in the Pinterest search bar using those same keywords.

 So in a few months, I will check to see what my most popular pins are in my google analytics to see if my top pins all have something in common, hence if they have hashtags or not.

-With saying that and since I’m tweaking my Pinterest strategy with this approach, for now, I am happy with how things are going.
+With saying that and since I’m tweaking my Pinterest strategy with this approach, as for now, I am happy with how things are going.

-Remember it is risky if you follow suit and do the same thing as me since Pinterest changes things all the time, and now that 2021 is around the corner, I might be adding hashtags back into my pinning strategy for every 1 out of 3 pins that I pin.
-My gut is telling me that I should do that so maybe you should too.
+Remember it is risky if you follow suit and do the same thing as me since Pinterest changes things all the time, and now that 2021 is here, I might be adding hashtags back into my pinning strategy for every 1 out of 3 pins that I pin.

-But in the meantime, here is some sound advice from Pinterest themselves when it comes to using hashtags on their platform:
+But in the meantime, here is some sound advice (from Pinterest themselves) when it comes to using hashtags on their platform:

 • Add hashtags to your Pin description